h2oai/sparkling-water/doc/src/site/sphinx/tutorials/sw_xgboost.rst

 Train XGBoost Model in Sparkling Water
 --------------------------------------

-Sparkling Water provides API fro H2O XGBoost in both Scala and Python.
+Sparkling Water provides API for H2O XGBoost in both Scala and Python.
 The following sections describe how to train XGBoost model in Sparkling Water in both languages.

 Running XGBoost in Scala